Troubleshoot your IoT Edge for Linux on Windows device

 4. tpm2-abrmd.service - TPM2 Access Broker and Resource Management Daemon

-If any of these services is stopped or failed, restart all services using the following command:
+If any of these services is stopped or failed, restart all services with the following command:

 sudo systemctl restart tpm*

 6. Check the communication between the EFLOW VM and the EFLOWProxy service.
-If communication is working, you should see the RegistrationId and the TPM Endorsement Key as output from the following command:
+If communication works, you see the RegistrationId and the TPM Endorsement Key as output from the following command:

 sudo /usr/bin/tpm_device_provision